hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/create-extension/details/extension-artifacts.md

 > NOTE we use `registerReasend` which forces our handler method to return `Maybe<String>` rather than directly `String`.
 This is highly recommended as it brings native error-handling to the (request processing) protocol.

-**tf-example-setup-debug** is the project that was created with `jinni setup-main`.
-It reflects the `tf-example-setup` artifact and references the `Tribefire` platform as well as all the modules and initializers.
+**hc-example-setup-debug** is the project that was created with `jinni setup-main`.
+It reflects the `hc-example-setup` artifact and references the `Hiconic` platform as well as all the modules and initializers.
 This project is run by the `Tomcat` plugin in order to debug our application.

-**tf-example-setup** as the name suggests, defines our entire application, including the `Tribefire` platform, modules, initializers, front-end application (in our case `tribefire-explorer`) and everything else.
+**hc-example-setup** as the name suggests, defines our entire application, including the `Hiconic` platform, modules, initializers, front-end application (in our case `tribefire-explorer`) and everything else.

 When `Jinni` performs a setup, it collects all the assets and process each of them specifically, based on their so called nature.